-- 1. The student currently lives in a household that meets the free lunch or breakfast eligibility guidelines established by the federal government pursuant to the National School Lunch Act; or - 2.
-The student or the student's family is currently receiving aid under Article IV of the Illinois Public Aid Code (Aid to Families of Dependent Children). - The student's parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line.
+- 1. The student currently lives in a household that meets the same income guidelines with the same limits based on household size, that are used for the federal free meals programs. - 2.
+The student's parent is a veteran or active duty military personnel with income at or below 200% of the federal poverty line. - 3.
+The student is homeless as defined by the McKinney-Vento Homeless Assistance Act.
 Pursuant to the Hunger-Free Students' Bill of Rights Act, the school is required to provide a federally reimbursable meal or snack to a student who requests one, regardless of whether the student has the ability to pay for the meal or snack or owes money for earlier meals or snacks.
 Students may not be provided with an alternative meal or snack and the school is prohibited from publicly identifying or stigmatizing a student who cannot pay for or owes money for a meal or snack.
 (Policy 4:140 Waiver of Student Fees)